Grand Circus Park station: Detroit People Mover

-The station occupies the first two floors of a structure attached to the historic David Whitney Building.
+The People Mover station occupies the first two floors of a structure attached to the historic David Whitney Building.
 It is located at the intersection of Park Street and Woodward Avenue near Washington Boulevard, in the Grand Circus Park Historic District.
-Accessible by stairway only after the David Whitney Building closed in 1999, the station underwent a major renovation between August 2014 and June 2015 to make it ADA-compliant, to coincide with the reopening of the David Whitney as an Aloft hotel and apartments.
+Grand Circus Park is the nearest People Mover station to Comerica Park, the Fox Theatre, The Fillmore Detroit, Little Caesars headquarters, Little Caesars Arena, and the Hockeytown Cafe.